Alief Community Park

 Alief Park received more than $2.5 million in park renovations in 2004 which included improvements to the tennis courts, plaza, courtyard, playground and walkways.
 The community center also received classroom renovations, new lighting and general restrooms and building improvements.

 Sitting on a 37.3-acre tract of land, the park is home to the Alief Park Community Center, swimming pool, wading pool, bath-house with locker room, four lighted tennis courts, two lighted baseball fields, four sets of bleachers, a soccer field, multi-use pavilion, picnic area, two playgrounds and a lighted paved parking lot.

 At 9:30 a.m.
-Saturday, June 25, 2011, a groundbreaking ceremony will take place for a new hike and bike trail in Alief Park.
-Funded through a Texas Department of Transportation grant secured by Congressman Al Green, the new trail will add an important new amenity to Alief Park and will bring exciting new recreational opportunities to the southwest side of the city.
+Saturday, June 25, 2011, a groundbreaking ceremony took place for a new hike and bike trail in Alief Park.
+It was funded through a Texas Department of Transportation grant secured by Congressman Al Green.

 Alief Park would be a great place to host special gatherings such as family reunions and birthday parties for a nominal rental fee.
 Deposits are required and are refundable.
 Contact the Permits Office at 713.865.4527 to reserve your spot.

 - Sep.
 4 - Hermann Park Labor Day Traffic

 - Aug.
 28 - Squatty Lyons Park Improvements